EngineeringEducation/Onboarding/server/mailing_list.md

 ## Step 2: Serve Other Files

 Now, these files are just the ugliest things we’ve ever seen.
 We don’t typically just serve plain-jane HTML with no CSS, but we don’t want to clutter up our views directory with a bunch of CSS and JS files, especially since the server is made out of JS files- it would be too hard to tell what was what.
 Let’s create a "static" directory, for static assets.
-When we use the term static, we mean, we aren’t going to manipulate it with the server before we send it out.
+When we use the term static, we mean we aren’t going to manipulate it with the server before we send it out.
 We’re doing the same thing with our HTML, but as you can probably guess, that won’t always be the case.

 **The Plan:**

 * Serve files that don't change from request to request from the static directory
 * Install bootstrap
 * Include it on the HTML we're serving

 Add this line, and create the corresponding folder: